michellehudson/datamanagement/research_data_management_101/2016_fall/outline/101_outline.md

 ## Compliance:

 Data management plans are required by funding agencies, and there is increased expectation that the products of federal funding will be required to be accessible to the public.
+See more information about this on the [https://www.whitehouse.gov/blog/2013/02/22/expanding-public-access-results-federally-funded-research](whitehouse.gov OSTP Memo on Expanding Public Access to the Results of Federally Funded Research).
 In addition, many journals are requiring data deposit before an article may be published.

 ## Personal & professional benefits:

 If data is managed within your lab, research group, or simply well-organized for your own use, you will save time, energy, and resources.
 All members of the team will have an understanding of the well-documented processing and analysis of the project's data, and be able to carry out their research components more effectively.
 Sharing research data is now regarded as an integral and valuable part of the research process, and archiving your data in a repository will allow other researchers to build upon your work and cite you in the process.

+# Data management checklist

 # Study concept